 Accessed through the ACT Government's ACTmapi portal, wetlands of the ACT are mapped and classified based upon a detailed assessment of potential vulnerability to climate change.
 This vulnerability assessment draws heavily upon the ACT Hydrogeological Landscape (HGL) Framework.

-The wetland vulnerability assessment considers the future implications of possible future climate scenarios: best case scenario (wet-cool), worst case (dry-hot), and a ‘consensus’ scenario (the average of all scenarios).
-Factors considered in the assessment include indicators of current anthropogenic pressure (e.g. land use), potential future hydrology impacts (e.g. surface run off, groundwater recharge, evapotranspiration), as well as potential future changes in biodiversity composition (e.g. vascular plants, amphibians).
-A detailed description of the vulnerability assessment, including management implications, are summarised here in the Wetland Vulnerability to Climate Change in the ACT Report.
+The wetland vulnerability assessment considers the future implications of possible future climate scenarios: best case scenario (wet-cool), worst case (dry-hot), and a 'consensus' scenario (the average of all scenarios).
+Factors considered in the assessment include indicators of current anthropogenic pressure (for example land use), potential future hydrology impacts (for example surface run off, groundwater recharge, evapotranspiration), as well as potential future changes in biodiversity composition (for example vascular plants, amphibians).
+A detailed description of the vulnerability assessment, including management implications, are summarised in the Wetland Vulnerability to Climate Change in the ACT Report.